ryanwoodsmall/heirloom-project/README.md

 i'd like to try to get this working with static compiled musl libc

-sourceforge has been getting progressively flakier and cvs access/locking is hit or mess at best
+sourceforge has been getting progressively flakier and cvs access/locking is hit or miss at best

 ## status